ctnylmz/Dev-Folio/README.md

 Dev-Folio ASP.NET Core 6 Project
-Dev-Folio is an ASP.NET Core 6 project that provides a clean and simple blog template.
+Dev-Folio is an ASP.NET Core 6 project that provides a portfolio and simple blog template.
 Follow the steps below to set up and run the project.

 # Installation Steps